mmcquillan/hex/docs/installing.md

 # Installing

-Simply download the hex binary here: https://hexbot.io/downloads/

-You can setup Hex as a system daemon by following [this example](https://github.com/hexbotio/hex/blob/master/docs/examples/run-as-systemd.md).
+You can setup Hex as a system daemon by following [this example](https://github.com/mmcquillan/hex/blob/master/docs/examples/run-as-systemd.md).